 The Consumer Wellness Center (CWC) recently tested eight of the most popular nonorganic poultry-based collagen products sold online.
 Their research found potentially hazardous contaminants associated with CAFOs, suggesting CAFO animal byproducts are routinely used to make nonorganic collagen products.

 Besides the trace amounts of antibiotics and insecticides widely used throughout the animal-based food supply, they also found these alarming contaminants in some of the products:

 - Butylparaben – An endocrine-disrupting chemical associated with reduced testosterone levels and abnormal shape, size and motility of sperm

 - Netilmicin – An antibiotic

-Factory-farmed animal products are undesirable for many reasons, including the potentially adverse health concerns I just listed.
-There are also valid issues with antibiotic resistance, animal welfare and environmental pollution.
+Factory-farmed animal products are undesirable for many reasons, including the potentially adverse health concerns listed above.
+There are also serious concerns about antibiotic resistance, animal welfare and environmental pollution.

 If you’ve already started making the switch away from eating CAFO meats, it only makes sense to start avoiding bone broth collagen made from factory-farmed animals.